jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 ## 1. Introduction

 Putting into practice what has been learned in class, this project was to uncover insights, patterns, and trends with storytelling potential based on data taken from service calls to the City of Ottawa.
 The data was extracted from the City of Ottawa Open Data Portal and was a subset of data containing 28,539 entries covering the period between August 1 and September 1, 2024.

+>Given that the source of the data was in raw format a crucial step in the process is to "...clean the data before using it for analysis which includes doing such things as correcting formatting, removing or correcting erroneous data, or something as simple a taking out an extra space."
+(Statistics Canada, 2021) (cite) https://www.statcan.gc.ca/wtc/data-literacy/journey

 The methodology used to clean the data was primarily linear using a vimo analysis to correct or remove invalid data; google sheets tools to apply to refine the data set down to its essential elements, and; open refine to further summarise outputs for better identification.
 Analysis is quantitative, using numerical data counts to quantify patterns.
 While there was some feedback between analysis and data cleaning, there was not a significant amount of iteration.
 Pivot tables and charts are included to condense large amounts of data and to communicate it in a visual and easy to understand manner.

 The datasets used in this analysis:
 * [City of Ottawa's open data portal *"2024 Service Requests"*](https://open.ottawa.ca/documents/65fe42e2502d442b8a774fd3d954cac5/about)